gcharang/KomodoPlatform-wiki/Step-by-Step-Setup-Guide-for-ETH-(ERC20)-Tokens-Swap-Using-barterDEX.md

 **This guide will set you up with ETH swaps in BarterDEX.
 If you are not looking for non ETH based token swap, please follow [this installation guide](https://github.com/KomodoPlatform/KomodoPlatform/wiki/Installing-and-Using-Komodo-Platform-(barterDEX)).
 The project is still in development, this guide may change accordingly in th future.
 Make sure you are following the latest guide before reporting anything is broken.**

 # Installation steps
+Please follow all the steps by their order of appearance in this guide.
+If you get any error for any step and skip to the next, things will not work for you.
+If you have any questions or need help, head over to `#etomic` channel in Komodo Platform Slack and ask there.

 ## Install required dependencies
 Install all the following dependencies.
 Without installing these, your `marketmaker` binary may crash and not work.